List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 Straizo (died 1938) is a Hamon user who first appears as one of Tonpetty's pupils, aiding Jonathan in the fight against Dio.
 However, in the 1930s during Battle Tendency where he succeeded his mentor, Straizo admitted his desire for youth and envied Dio.
 This motivated him into betraying Speedwagon and using one of the newly discovered Stone Masks to become a vampire.
 Straizo makes an attempt on Joseph's life and is defeated on the Brooklyn Bridge, destroying himself with the Hamon he stored in his body prior to becoming a vampire.
 He is also the adoptive father of Lisa Lisa, who is Joseph's mother.

-In Japanese, he is voiced by Nobuo Tobita in the anime and Hiroaki Miura in the 2006 video game.
+In Japanese, he is voiced by Nobuo Tobita in the anime and Hiroaki Miura in the 2006 video game; he does not appear in the 2007 film.
 In English, he is voiced by Dave Mallow.